 We will do everything reasonably possible to make sure you stay safe while participating in research studies.
-We know that COVID-19 will be in our community for many months.
 The University of Arizona has created internal guidance to assist research teams in minimizing transmission of COVID-19 in research spaces and in the community.
 We appreciate your participation in our study and willingness to abide by any new guidelines.

 What are we, at the Arizona Canine Cognition Center, doing to protect research participants?

-- Our research team members are vaccinated and screened daily to ensure that they are not showing any symptoms of COVID-19 before coming into work.
+- Our research team members are vaccinated and do not come into work if they are showing any symptoms of COVID-19.
 We are also screening research participants (see Participant Wellness Screen below) for symptoms before commencing any research study visit.